Washington, D.C.: Founding

 On July 9, 1790, Congress passed the Residence Act, which approved creating a national capital on the Potomac River.
 Under the Residence Act, the exact location was to be selected by President George Washington, who signed the bill into law on July 16, 1790.
 Formed from land donated by Maryland and Virginia, the initial shape of the federal district was a square measuring 10 mi on each side and totaling 100 sqmi.
 (Note: The Residence Act allowed the President to select a location within Maryland as far east as the Anacostia River.
 However, Washington shifted the federal territory's borders to the southeast and rotated them to include Alexandria at the district's southern tip.
 In 1791, Congress amended the Residence Act to approve the new site, including territory ceded by Virginia.)

 Two pre-existing settlements were included in the territory, the port of Georgetown, founded in 1751, and the port city of Alexandria, Virginia, founded in 1749.
 In 1791 and 1792, a team led by Andrew Ellicott, including Ellicott's brothers Joseph and Benjamin and African American astronomer Benjamin Banneker, whose parents had been enslaved, surveyed the borders of the federal district and placed boundary stones at every mile point; many of these stones are still standing.
-Both Maryland and Virginia were slave states, and slavery existed in the District from its founding.
-The building of Washington likely relied in significant part on slave labor, and slave receipts have been found for the White House, Capitol Building, and establishment of Georgetown University.
+Both Maryland and Virginia were slave states, and slavery existed in the district from its founding, and much of its construction likely relied in significant part on slave labor; slave receipts have been found for the White House, Capitol Building, and establishment of Georgetown University.
 The city became an important slave market and a center of the nation's internal slave trade.

 After its survey, the new federal city was constructed on the north bank of the Potomac River, east of Georgetown and centered on Capitol Hill.
 On September 9, 1791, three commissioners overseeing the capital's construction named the city in honor of President Washington.
-At the same time, the federal district was named Columbia, a feminine form of Columbus, which was a poetic name for the United States commonly used at the time.
+At the same time, the federal district was named Columbia, which was a poetic name for the United States commonly used at the time, being the feminine form of the name "Colombus", in reference to Christopher Columbus.
 Congress held its first session there on November 17, 1800.

 Congress passed the District of Columbia Organic Act of 1801, which officially organized the district and placed the entire territory under the exclusive control of the federal government.
 The area within the district was organized into two counties, the County of Washington to the east and north of the Potomac River and the County of Alexandria to the west and south.
 After the Act's passage, citizens in the district were no longer considered residents of Maryland or Virginia, and their representation in Congress ended.